 Depending on the facts of a given case, a felony trespass charge may rise to the level of an aggravated felony.
 If it does, then it may have detrimental immigration effects.

-5. Can a person get an expungement?
+5. Can I get an expungement?

 One particular benefit is that an expunged conviction does not need to be disclosed to potential employers.

-As a basic rule, PC 1203.4 authorizes an expungement for a misdemeanor or felony offense provided the applicant:
+As a basic rule, PC 1203.4 authorizes an expungement for a misdemeanor or felony offense provided you:

 - successfully completed probation, and

-- narcotic addicts,
+- are a narcotic addict,

-- persons who suffer from mental illness, and
+- suffer from mental illness, or

 7. Are there laws related to this statute?